rish20verma/Prototype/README.md

 Classify::Classify.new(imei, expiry).fraudulent?

 - Testing
-  If you want to check gem in local development you need to put this repo and gem in the same folder.
+  Alredy push the gem code in github, if you want to check use this zip to test.